Sam-Mina-engineer/Weather-Dashboard/README.md

 I adjusted the code accordingly.
 Time for a GIT PUSH!
 I experimented changing the name of the dashboard to just Weather Dashboard and removing the icon to see if it will look more professional.
 I don't like it.
 I will change it back.
+I am running into performance issues.
+I am therefore changing my cities directory to a compressed archive directory and seeing if that will enhance performance.